Experienced Mt. Vernon, Illinois Attorneys

 Established in 1996, Shaw & Martin, P.C. is committed to delivering client service you can trust.
-We receive much of our business through client referrals, signifying that our clients are happy with both our client service and positive results.
+Much of our business comes by referral from other lawyers as well as from our existing clients.

-Our firm is qualified to represent clients in the local Circuit Courts, as well as, the Federal District Court, Bankruptcy Court and U.S. Court of Appeals in the 7th Circuit.
+Our firm is qualified to represent clients in the Circuit and Appellate Courts of Illinois and the Illinois Supreme Court.
+We practice before the Federal District and Bankruptcy Courts in Illinois, and the U.S. Court of Appeals for the 7th Circuit.

 A Business and Family Practice Law Firm

 The Illinois Rules of Professional Conduct require that "A lawyer’s fee shall be reasonable."( RPC RULE1.5 ) lists the factors which the Illinois Supreme Court has found to be relevant in determining the reasonableness of an attorney’s fee.
-These include, among other factors, the time involved and the difficulty of the issue, the experience of the attorney, the results obtained and the fees customarily charged in the locality for similar legal services.
+These include the time involved and the difficulty of the issue, the experience of the attorney, the results obtained and the fees customarily charged in the locality, for similar legal services.